bact/spdx-3-model/model/AI/Classes/Prompt.md

 ## Summary

-Specifies a prompt content and its associated information.
+Specifies the content of a prompt and its associated information.

 ## Description

-Specifies a prompt content and its associated information.
+Specifies the content of a prompt and its associated information.

-A prompt is the input or instruction given to a foundational model, including a language model, to guide it in generating a specific response or action.
+A prompt is the input or instruction given to a foundation model, including a language model, to guide it in generating a specific response or action.

+The `contentIdentifier` property identifies the prompt's content.

 ## Metadata